ckolluru/3D-MUSE-acquire/README.md

 IMPORTANT: When imaging is complete, upload the full storage directory to Globus/NAS as needed.
 The imaging PCs are not meant to be where the data is stored long term.

-Viewing the stitched image datasets in Fiji
+Viewing the image datasets in Fiji
 ------------

 Install Fiji
 https://imagej.net/software/fiji/downloads

 Run Fiji

+If you are viewing just a single tile stack, you can drag and drop in Fiji

+Follow steps below to view stitched data (in a zarr folder)

 Go to Help>Update...